 Children strike back - Bobo doll experiments

 Other psychology legends include Lev Vygotsky, who advocates talking to oneself, Eric Kandel, who poked sea slugs and got a Nobel Prize, and Ivan Pavlov, who sprayed dogs with meat and also won a Nobel Prize.
-Psych legends are odd and delightful people.
-Speaking of odd, learn three random things that make you more attractive.
-Giving you the dirt on your search for understanding, psychological freedom and 'the good life' at The Dirt Psychology.
+Psychology legends are odd and delightful people.

 Turning scholarship into wisdom we can use at The Armchair Collective.